Twins vs. Rockies Player Props Betting Odds

-Player prop bet odds for Max Kepler, Ryan McMahon and others are available when the Minnesota Twins visit the Colorado Rockies at Coors Field on Friday (first pitch at 8:10 PM ET).
+Ryan McMahon and Max Kepler are among the players with prop bets available when the Colorado Rockies and the Minnesota Twins square off at Coors Field on Saturday (starting at 8:10 PM ET).

 Bet on this matchup or its props with BetMGM!